heikkivihersalo/kotisivu-block-theme/README.md

 6. For more complex stuff, you can use `view.js` files to build anything from an simple block to entire react app.
 Just remember that Poedit doesn't understand anything outside of WordPress default logic so you need to create the translations manually with `make-pot`.

-7. There are several different block examples that you can use as a starting point.

--   `example-container` is a starting point for InnerBlocks.
-It can be used for simple layout elements that can take advantage of Gutenberg Core blocks.
-Different layouts can be created with CSS and block variations.
--   `example-dynamic` is a starting point for dynamic blocks.
-It can be used for blocks that require server side rendering.
-For example, if you need to fetch data from API or database, this is the way to go.
-There is also a possibility to add Innerblocks if you need to support user generated content.
--   `example-view-script` is a starting point for blocks that require React.
-It can be used for blocks that require more complex logic or for example React apps. **You can combine view scripts with server-side-rendering and vice versa.** It is also possible to add InnerBlocks to these blocks (look example-dynamic as an example).
-View scripts can also be used to load vanilla JS scripts (see `site-header` or `site-dark-mode-toggle` as an example).
--   For static blocks see more explanation from [https://developer.wordpress.org/block-editor/getting-started/tutorial/#adding-static-rendering](https://developer.wordpress.org/block-editor/getting-started/tutorial/#adding-static-rendering)

 ---

 ## Basic Structure